OctopusDeploy/docs/docs/packaging-applications/build-servers/teamcity.md

 6. **Octopus Deploy: Promote Release**
     Promotes an *existing* release from one environment to another.

-The plugin is simply a wrapper for [Octo.exe](/docs/octopus-rest-api/octo.exe-command-line/index.md), the Octopus command line tool for creating and deploying releases.
+The plugin is simply a wrapper for the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md), the Octopus command line tool for creating and deploying releases.

 !include <teamcity-install>